atharvakulkarni-07/GestureBridge/README.md

 ## Overview 🌟

 The **American Sign Language (ASL) Detector** is a machine learning project designed to recognize and interpret American Sign Language gestures using computer vision techniques.
-This project leverages deep learning models to process video input, identify hand signs, and translate them into text or speech.
+This project leverages deep learning models to process and identify hand signs.

 ## Features 🚀